ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/horizon3ai/CVE-2023-27532](https://github.com/horizon3ai/CVE-2023-27532) :  ![starts](https://img.shields.io/github/stars/horizon3ai/CVE-2023-27532.svg) ![forks](https://img.shields.io/github/forks/horizon3ai/CVE-2023-27532.svg)

 ## CVE-2023-27524
  Session Validation attacks in Apache Superset versions up to and including 2.0.1.
 Installations that have not altered the default configured SECRET_KEY according to installation instructions allow for an attacker to authenticate and access unauthorized resources.
 This does not affect Superset administrators who have changed the default value for SECRET_KEY config.
+All superset installations should always set a unique secure random SECRET_KEY.
+Your SECRET_KEY is used to securely sign all session cookies and encrypting sensitive information on the database.
+Add a strong SECRET_KEY to your `superset_config.py` file like: SECRET_KEY = &lt;YOUR_OWN_RANDOM_GENERATED_SECRET_KEY&gt; Alternatively you can set it with `SUPERSET_SECRET_KEY` environment variable.